antofuller/configaformers/README.md

-# Config-A-Net
+# *configaformer*
 A PyTorch library for highly configurable transformers - easing model architecture search and experimentation.
+Heavily inspired by https://github.com/lucidrains/x-transformers

 The implementation prioritizes flexibility and readability over speed.
 ## Blocks to Add: